To Build a Bath (or Plunge Pool)

 But that still leaves many hours in the day to pursue other pursuits, and unlike most hotels, we are still keeping all of our 20 staff employed.
 As mentioned in our last blog on Essential Oils, several of our staff are busy harvesting, preparing and distilling our therapeutic oils made from lavender, rosemary, eucalyptus, muña, and ruda.
 And our gardeners always have plenty to do planting, pruning, and composting.
 Yet that still leaves most of our kitchen, office, maintenance and housekeeping staff with too much time on their hands.

 Taking a page out of my mother Carol’s playbook, I decided that we should do what our staff does best: build.
 However, rather than building another guest room or designing a new garden (we have seven!), I wanted to do something that would offer a new experience for our guests.
-Next to our medicinal herb spiral is a large bird bath that looks out onto a spectacular view of the Pumahuanca mountains.
+Next to our medicinal herb spiral lay a large bird bath that looks out onto a spectacular view of the Pumahuanca mountains.
 The bath was built over a small creek from hand-carved laja tile.
 Although it is 6 feet long it is only a few inches deep — and it is also always empty.
 So after reviewing its structure in detail with our maintenance staff, we came up with an exciting plan: to build a bath where our guests could sit and watch the mountains.
-This plunge pool would also serve as a welcome complement to the Temescal sweat lodge that we planned to set up just a few meters away.
+This plunge pool would also serve as a welcome complement to the Temazcal sweat lodge that we planned to set up just a few meters away.
 What could be better than a cold plunge after a hot sweat!

 During quarantine, it can be hard to find supplies.
 But due to the recent building boom, cement is still prevalent in the Sacred Valley.
 And the other materials: rebar, lumbar for molds, and cutting tools are all already part of Willka T’ika’s supply inventory.
 That just left the decorative stones that we would use to adorn the bath’s walls.
 Last Saturday, we took a trip to the Urubamba river and each of us carried about 10 kg of smooth river stones back home.
-Even Apu carried a few rocks in his orange doggie backpack.
+Even our Golden Retriever Apu carried a few rocks in his orange doggie backpack.
 These colorful stones would serve as a perfect decoration.

 This Saturday, we started work at 7AM.
 Once the mold was ready to pour, we needed all hands on deck to ensure that the stones were placed correctly on the sides of the walls.
 Fabian and Ivan instructed everyone how to place the stones and we all alternated between setting stones, mixing concrete, and hauling supplies to the work area (all while social distancing.)
 By lunchtime, everyone was exhausted so I wanted to make sure we had a special lunch to feed the hungry guys.
 I borrowed Leo’s motorcycle and after a “crash” course in how to ride it, managed to get myself to the Piscigranja Trout Farm about 15 minutes away.
 Normally I would ride my bike, but since everyone was famished, the motorcycle seemed appropriate.
 I also wanted to swing by a local Chichería that Fabian had shown me and make sure everyone’s thirst would be well quenched at the end of the day.